sumitvekariya/bountea-website/README.md

 # BounTEA - The Bounty System for Open Source Development

-**Post cryptocurrency bounties on GitHub issues, fund them on TEA Network, and contributors claim rewards using GPG-based Account Abstraction.**
+**Post bounties on GitHub issues, fund them on TEA Network, and contributors claim rewards using GPG-based Account Abstraction.**

-BounTEA integrates cryptocurrency bounties directly into the GitHub workflow, leveraging the unique capabilities of the TEA Network and its GPG Precompile for seamless rewards distribution.
+BounTEA integrates bounties directly into the GitHub workflow, leveraging the unique capabilities of the TEA Network and its GPG Precompile for seamless rewards distribution.

 ## ✨ Key Features